We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 What is a no-appraisal home equity loan?

 Unlike traditional home equity products, these do not require a third-party professional real estate appraiser to assess the home’s value.
+Instead, the loan is typically approved based on the applicant’s credit history and overall financial health.
 Homeowners use these loans to consolidate debt, carry out home renovations and cover unforeseen medical expenses, among other things.

 The funds from the loan are paid out in a lump sum and repaid over a term that can range from five to 30 years, depending on the lender.
-If you use a home equity loan to make home improvements, some of the interest paid on the loan could be tax deductible.
+If you use a home equity loan to make home improvements, some of the interest paid could be tax deductible.

 Home equity loans, also known as second mortgages, take a second lien position on your home on top of your first mortgage and will increase your combined loan-to-value (CLTV).
 Because you have to carry two mortgages, there's an increased risk of foreclosure on your home if you run into financial difficulties and fall behind on your payments on either loan.